 And here, an example of why artists will never rule the waves:

 After being drawn inland to the Ecology Park for more staring at water, we found ourselves lured by psychogeographic forces into the Pilot Inn, on the only terraced street on the Peninsula to survive the 19th, let alone 20th century.
 Now we had cable cars above us and boats everywhere.

-Unknown forces drove us away from the O2.
+Unknown impulses drove us away from the O2.
 Maybe it was an allergy to giant ugly buildings packed with chain restaurants for lovers of mediocre food.
 The sensation inside the tent-like Dome is one that’s not quite as comfortable as being inside a building, and a bit worse than being outside, combining the worst of both experiences into a uniquely colourless encounter.

 Finding ourselves on vast, deserted sites west of the Dome, we ran about like lame gazelles, jumped on moored boats, flipped the bird at Canary Wharf and pushed each other in bushes.
 After miles of what some would call an industrial wasteland and others, a gloriously bleak riverside playground, we reached Enderby Wharf, without which there’d be no internets.

 Whereas all our instincts told us to walk next to the river at Lovell’s Wharf, where the Thames Path used to be, a combination of the council, developers, Beelzebub, the Evil Dead and the Environment Agency thought it would be better to have a riverside path that was in no way by the side of the river.
 They moved it inland by a few yards so we would have to smoke a fat one outside the developer’s sales office, rather than gazing over the river, as nature intended.